-Residents are responsible for the cleanliness of their rooms.
-Bathrooms in the Burwash Hall Upper Houses, Annesley Hall, and Margaret Addison Hall, and main hallways and common rooms (excluding common suite areas in Rowell Jackman Hall and privately shared bathrooms in Lower Burwash) in all residences are maintained by Victoria University cleaning staff that can be identified by their uniforms and nametags.
-Most of the residents' responsibilities are a matter of common sense, but here are some general guidelines of what is expected from the resident:
+Residents are responsible for maintaining the cleanliness of their individual rooms.
+Victoria University Housekeeping staff are responsible for the cleaning of bathrooms in Burwash Hall Upper Houses, Annesley Hall, and Margaret Addison Hall, as well as main hallways and common areas (excluding common suite spaces in Rowell Jackman Hall and privately shared bathrooms in Lower Burwash).
+While most cleaning duties associated with being a resident are common sense, the following general guidelines outline expectations of being a resident:

-- (a) Keep the floor/house/apartment kitchen clean and neat; this includes washing your dishes. - (b) The common areas are shared community spaces, so ensure to clean up after yourself. - (c) Empty the garbage cans in your room in the designated garbage and recycling collection areas. - (d) Clean up after social functions or gatherings in the lounge/common room.
+- (a) Keep the floor, house, or apartment kitchen tidy, including washing dishes. - (b) As common areas are communal spaces, it is imperative to clean up after oneself. - (c) Dispose of garbage in designated collection areas, ensuring proper recycling practices. - (d) After social functions or gatherings in lounges/common rooms, promptly clean up.

-A minimum charge of \$75.00 will be made against a student's account if a room or common area is not left in an acceptable condition at check-out.
-This charge will apply only if the room requires more than regular end-of-year cleaning.

-Rowell Jackman Hall residents are responsible for the cleanliness of their room, bathroom, kitchen, and common areas within the suite.
-Burwash Lower House residents (and others with semi-private bathrooms) are expected to clean their bathrooms.
+Residents failing to leave their room or common area in an acceptable condition during check-out may incur a minimum charge of \$75.00.
+This charge is applicable only if the space requires more than regular end-of-year cleaning.
+Rowell Jackman Hall residents are responsible for the cleanliness of their rooms, bathrooms, kitchens, and common areas within the suite.
+Burwash Lower House residents (and others with semi-private bathrooms) are expected to handle the cleaning of their respective bathrooms.

-Requests for maintenance/cleaning may be made by visiting the website and submitting an on-line request, at http://www.vic.utoronto.ca/service.htm, (under Maintenance Request Form or Housekeeping Request Form).
+Requests for maintenance/cleaning may be made by visiting the website and submitting an on-line request via our Fix It Portal.